 Major NSF grant aims to help researchers at Brown better understand—and potentially improve—the aging process.

-Researchers from various fields—including three from Brown—will work together to determine how multiple biological processes contribute to differences in aging between the sexes and uncover their evolutionary history.
+The researchers will form the IISAGE Biology Integration Institute, drawing experts from various fields to work together to determine how multiple biological processes contribute to differences in aging between the sexes and uncover their evolutionary history.

 Larschan’s lab works with fruit flies.
 Even though they live only around 40 days, she says they are good models for this research because not only do male and female fruit flies age differently but they also have X and Y sex chromosomes, like humans.
-Her colleague Ashley Webb, PhD, the Richard and Edna Salomon Assistant Professor of Molecular Biology, Cell Biology, and Biochemistry, studies mice; other investigators on the grant have expertise in turtles, lizards, and fish, among other animals.
+Her colleague Ashley Webb, PhD, the Richard and Edna Salomon Assistant Professor of Molecular Biology, Cell Biology, and Biochemistry, uses mice in her lab; other IISAGE investigators have expertise in turtles, lizards, and fish, among other animals.

 “The idea is to look at commonalities across these species in terms of how males and females age differently,” Larschan says.
 “They all have differences between males and females in lifespan, and we’re interested to see what actually drives those differences.”